Walls of Pontevedra: Disappearance of the walls

 In the middle of the 19th century and due to the above-mentioned circumstances, by agreement of the city council, it was decided to demolish the city walls to allow the expansion of the city and to follow the example of other European cities, as the walls were considered an anachronism and the new trends of demolishing the medieval walls gave an air of modernity to the new conception of urbanism.

 The demolition work was carried out between 1848 and 1886.
-The demolition of the walls began with the Trabancas Gate (the passage between the Plaza de la Virgen Peregrina and the Plaza de la Herrería), followed by the Santa Maria Gate in 1852 and the Galera Gate.
+The demolition of the walls began with the Trabancas Gate (the passage between the Plaza de la Peregrina and the Plaza de la Herrería), followed by the Santa Maria Gate in 1852 and the Galera Gate.
 Later, the St. Dominic's Gate was dismantled in 1854, sold to the Treasury and placed on the gate of the former St. Francis convent.
 The Bastida Tower, the Golden Tower and the fortifications of the Burgo Bridge were also demolished, as well as the Archbishops' Towers, which had been in ruins since the English attack on Homobod in 1719 and were finally demolished in 1873.

 Only the St. Dominic's Gate in the city walls was preserved, and it was partially moved to the disused convent of St. Francis, serving as the gate to its main entrance.

 The walls today

-Nowadays, only a few small samples remain of what these defensive walls were in their time: a crenellated section in Arzobispo Malvar Street and various archaeological remains and remnants in their former perimeter, such as those in front of the Basilica of Saint-Mary Major or in Sierra Street, which is part of the Castelao building of the Pontevedra Museum.
+Nowadays, only a few small samples remain of what these defensive walls were in their time: a crenellated section in Arzobispo Malvar Street and various archaeological remains and remnants in their former perimeter, such as those in front of the Basilica of Saint-Mary Major or in Sierra Street, which is part of the Castelao Building of the Pontevedra Museum.

 In the 21st century, during various urban rehabilitation works in the old town, various remains of the medieval wall of Pontevedra were discovered during excavations.
 These have been studied, catalogued, preserved and restored in most cases to form part of the city's architectural heritage.
 The most important ones are located in Arzobispo Malvar Street, in front of the Campillo de Santa María, and have been integrated into the urban landscape by means of alleys and grassy areas.
 They have also been integrated into the Castelao building of the Pontevedra Museum, where the remains of the wall can be seen from the outside in the northern part of the city, close to the Lérez River.
 Other remains that have appeared integrate different constructions in the perimeter of the old town and have also been restored.
 They can be seen in the case of buildings for public use, such as the side of the Café Savoy and the art nouveau house that belonged to the Pilgrim Virgin brotherhood.
-Also on Michelena street, at number 20, the tapas bar La Muralla has preserved another piece of the medieval walls integrated into the basement, which has become a focal point and another element of the interior decoration.
+Also on Michelena Street, at number 20, the tapas bar La Muralla has preserved another piece of the medieval walls integrated into the basement, which has become a focal point and another element of the interior decoration.